Realistic Unsupervised CLIP Fine-tuning with Universal Entropy Optimization: Unsupervised Universal Fine-Tuning

 where $\mathbb{S}(\cdot, \cdot)$ denotes the cosine similarity metric between embeddings, and the temperature parameter $\tau$ is set to 0.01 by default.
 Note that the accuracy of zero-shot inference is highly dependent on the quality of the candidate class names $\{y_1, \dots, y_C\}$ selected for the prediction task.

-In addition to its impressive zero-shot classification capabilities, CLIP has also demonstrated remarkable performance in zero-shot OOD detection as reported in MCM \citep{ming2022delving}.
-In particular, MCM introduces the maximum concept matching score as,
+In addition to its impressive zero-shot classification capabilities, CLIP has also demonstrated remarkable performance in zero-shot OOD detection as reported in \citep{ming2022delving,wang2023clipn}.
+For the sake of simplicity, we adopt the maximum softmax probability score as,

 Due to the strong zero-shot classification ability, ID samples will be matched to one of the textual descriptions in the candidate list with a high score, and vice versa.
 Formally, a standard OOD detection function can be expressed as: $f_{\lambda}({x})= ,$ where $\lambda$ is a chosen threshold so that a high fraction of ID data is above the threshold in real-world applications.
 For samples that are categorized as ID, we easily obtain the class prediction through $\hat{y} = \arg\max_c p_c(x)$.